 For these reasons, nickel silver is very commonly found in fashion and costume jewelry, as a finished product or with a thin plating of real silver on top.

-If you found this article about the types of silver used in jewelry helpful, please share it with others.
-You might also enjoy our guide to types of gold.
+We hope you found this article about the types of silver used in jewelry helpful.
+If you’re also a fan of gold jewelry, then you’ll probably enjoy reading our guide to the different types of gold next.